 - Da Nang, Hue, and Nha Trang are all very popular cities on the sea.
 Hue’s Imperial City should not be missed.

-- Saigon or HMC- Check out the War Remnants Museum, Ben Tahn Market, and Chu Chi Tunnels.
+- Saigon or HMC- Check out the War Remnants Museum, Ben Thanh Market, and Chu Chi Tunnels.
 Don’t let the 7 million motorbikes dishearten you, you’ll soon get used to the Honda Dreams honking incessantly.
 I also have a top 10 things to do in Saigon.